MCRusher/myclibs/README.md

  - A header which combines all of the above and splices stringto.h conversions into all the other generic conversions : newstd.h

    Was done for fun and to experiment with _Generic and manual runtime memory management.

+   Also I have no clue what I'm doing.